Albert-Gao/kotlin-multuplatform-including-mobile/readme.md

 - Android: Android project built by Android Studio
 - iOS: iOS Project built by XCode
-- Shared: Kotlin Native code which will be shared across iOS and Android

-## About the shared folder

-The shared code is in the `Shared` folder.
+- jvmApp: jvm app which consumes the lib
+- jsApp: js app on how to consume the lib

-- common: The common code
+- common: The shared code that is meant to be across all platforms without any change.
-- android: Some platform specific code for android, which will be included in the android folder
+- platforms: platform specific implementation which will be compiled with `common`
-- ios: Some platform specific code for iOS, it will be compiled as an iOS framework
+    - ios: it will be compiled as an iOS framework
+    - js
+    - jvm: a dependency for both `android app` and `jvmApp`

 ## Workflow: